 This is one of my favorite ways to grow onions.
 I buy one clump of spring onions at the store.
 Place them in a jar of water and cut just the green tops for recipes.
 You will have new growth before you know it and never have to buy spring onions again.
 See my tips to re-grow spring onions in water here.

-This idea is one that I have just discovered.
+This idea is such a fun one for kids to do.
 Grow onions vertically on a window sill.
 You will need a 5 liter bottle that you have made holes in.
 Fill it with potting soil and onion sprouts and watch your harvest grow indoors!
 The kids will be fascinated.
-Find out how to do the project on Fresh Organic Gardening.

 Onions sprout easily and that is good for getting more onions for free.
 Get a 4 gallon container and add some wood chips about half way up.
 Fill the rest of the pot with potting soil. (the wood chips will act as drainage.)
 Keep the soil evenly moist and the sprouted onions will grow for you.
 The roots on the bottom will love the new, rich soil!